-In order to see them you need to get up on one of the hills which makes the whole experience even better.
+In order to see them, you need to get up on one of the hills which make the whole experience even better.
 Why are they called chocolate hills when they clearly look green?
 The hills turn brownish during the dry season, resembling chocolate.

 Butterfly Conservation Center in Bohol